Detect Threats with Runtime Security

 - Enable developers to address security bugs before deployment

-Enables runtime protection for all your containerised applications.
+Enables runtime protection for all your containerized applications.

 - A software-as-a-service (SaaS) platform for cloud-native security, including host, container, and serverless container requirements

-- Runtime protection deployed within the cluster, for all containerised applications within each node
+- Runtime protection deployed within the cluster, for all containerized applications within each node

 - Greater visibility into attempts to run disallowed commands or illegally access files

-- Runtime protection builds a model of expected behaviour via Learning Mode
+- Runtime protection builds a model of expected behavior via Learning Mode

 - Automated management tasks and policy via code, as part of a CI/CD pipeline